dorko-dorkus/Card_Consolodator/README.md

 provide a `STRIPE_PUBLISHABLE_KEY` environment variable when starting the app;
 the value will be used before falling back to the stored credentials.

+All payment flows additionally use a small client-side tokenization helper (`tokenizer.js`) which hashes sensitive values before they are sent to the backend.
+This ensures the server only receives opaque tokens and never raw payment details.

 ### Building Android and iOS releases

 1. Install the EAS CLI and log in: